Customer journey on a website

 “That was delicious!
 Is this salad always on the menu?
 I’ll tell my sister, she loves salads. ”

-Usually you only see a customer from the purchase phase.
+Usually you only see a customer from the purchase stage.
 But customers see you much sooner!
 When they compare different options, they look at information on different pages on your website to make their decision.

 A good website answers questions from customers.
 Give your visitors the information they are looking for at every stage of the customer journey.
 That makes it much easier for them to buy from you!

-The most difficult part of implementing the customer journey on a website is to decide what pages are needed for each phase and what keywords to use for these pages.
+The most difficult part of implementing the customer journey on a website is to decide what pages are needed for each stage and what keywords to use for these pages.
 This is where the free keywords tool Keshoo comes in handy.